Waypoints

 Inserting a waypoint between two existing waypoints

 If you forgot a stop between two waypoints you have already added, use the + button that appears between waypoint rows.
-This inserts a new empty waypoint at that position without disturbing the ones above or below it.
+This inserts a new empty waypoint at that position without moving existing pins.

 The inserted waypoint appears immediately in the list at the correct position.
-Fill in the name and any other details as you would for any new waypoint.
+Fill in the name, place it on the map, or type a distance as you would for any new waypoint.

 The + button does not appear after the last waypoint in a day — use Add waypoint for that instead.